-Dr. Edris has a special interest in transradial procedures.
-He has performed over 2,000 cardiac diagnostic and interventional procedures using the transradial approach.
+Dr. Edris has a special interest in transradial procedures and has performed thousands of cardiac diagnostic, as well as interventional procedures, using the transradial approach.
 His transradial research has led to improvements in the management of his patients.
-He has also been a principal investigator or co-investigator in several research studies.
-His articles and abstracts have been published in leading medical journals and he has written several book chapters in multiple medical textbooks covering topics in cardiovascular disease and interventional cardiology.
+He has also been a principal investigator, or co-investigator, in several research studies.
+His articles and abstracts have been published in leading medical journals and he has written several book chapters in multiple medical textbooks covering topics in cardiovascular disease and interventional cardiology, as well as transcatheter valve disease interventions.
 Additionally, Dr. Edris has been invited to lecture at several international cardiology conferences.

 He is a graduate of the University of California, Los Angeles.
-He earned his medical degree at the University of California, Irvine School of Medicine and continued his training with residency in Internal Medicine and fellowship in Cardiovascular Disease at University of California, Irvine Medical Center.
-He next completed fellowship in Interventional Cardiology at Tufts University School of Medicine where he trained in complex coronary and structural interventions.
+He received his medical degree from the University of California, Irvine School of Medicine and continued his training with a residency in Internal Medicine and a fellowship in Cardiovascular Disease at University of California, Irvine Medical Center.
+He then completed his fellowship in Interventional Cardiology at Tufts University School of Medicine, where he trained in complex coronary and structural interventions.

 Dr. Edris enjoys spending his free time with his wife and two children.
 He and his family enjoy exploring the region and traveling.